decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ### CoreProofGen

 This operation computes a zero-knowledge proof-of-knowledge of a signature, while optionally selectively disclosing from the original set of signed messages.
 The "prover" may also supply a presentation header, see [Presentation header selection](#presentation-header-selection) for more details.
 Validating the resulting proof (using the `ProofVerify` algorithm defined in (#proof-verification-proofverify)), guarantees the integrity and authenticity of the revealed messages, as well as the possession of a valid signature (for the public key `PK`) by the prover.
+See (#proof-generation-and-verification-algorithmic-explanation) for a high level explanation on the inner-workings of the algorithm.

 The `ProofGen` operation will accept that signature as an input.
 It is RECOMMENDED to validate that signature, using the inputted public key `PK`, with the `Verify` operation defined in (#signature-verification-verify).